History of the minimum wage

-The history of minimum wage is about the attempts and measures governments have made to introduce a standard amount of periodic pay below which employers could not compensate their workers.
+The history of minimum wage is about the attempts and measures governments have made to introduce, ascertain, uphold and enforce a minimum wage.

 New Zealand

 New Zealand enacted the first national minimum wage laws in 1894 by the Industrial Conciliation and Arbitration Act, which, unlike the wages board of Victoria, established arbitration boards to enforce compulsory arbitration.

 Australia

-In 1896, Victoria, Australia, amended the Factories and Shops Act to create a wages board.
+In 1896, the Colony of Victoria amended the Factories and Shops Act to create a wages board.
 The wages board did not set a universal minimum wage; rather it set basic wages for six industries that were considered to pay low wages.
 First enacted as a four-year experiment, the wages board was renewed in 1900 and made permanent in 1904; by that time it covered 150 different industries.

-By 1902, other Australian states, such as New South Wales and Western Australia, had also formed wages boards.
+By 1902, other Australian jurisdictions, such as New South Wales and Western Australia, had also formed wages boards.

 In 1907, the Harvester decision was handed down in Australia.
-It established a 'living wage' for a man, his wife, and three children to "live in frugal comfort".
+It introduced the influential idea of a 'living wage' for a man, his wife, and three children to "live in frugal comfort".

+In 1912, the Industrial Arbitration Act of South Australia provided at section 22 that:

+The Court shall not have power to order or prescribe wages which do not secure to the employee affected a living wage.
+"Living wage" means a sum sufficient for the normal and reasonable needs of the average employee living in the locality where the work under consideration is done or is to be done.

+Following that law, the South Australian Industrial Court would periodically declare what a living wage was in South Australia, as follows:

 On 14 December 2005, the Australian Fair Pay Commission was established under the Workplace Relations Amendment (WorkChoices) Act 2005.
 The responsibility of the commission includes the setting of the standard federal minimum wage, replacing the role of the Australian Industrial Relations Commission that took submissions from a variety of sources to determine appropriate minimum wages.

-The Australian Fair Pay Commission was replaced by Fair Work Australia in 2010.
+The Australian Fair Pay Commission was replaced by Fair Work Australia in 2010, later renamed the Fair Work Commission.